AlexG2G/devfolio/content/blog/my-third-blog/index.md

 ![Hulu](./hulu.png)

-This blog post contains a Hulu webpage recreated using HTML, CSS and Javascript.
-This was my first time using all three programming langauges together.
-This shows my ability to create web pages similar to the level required in the industry.
+This blog post contains a Hulu webpage clone recreated using HTML, CSS and Javascript.